OmgRod/docs/handbook/vol1/chap1_8.md

 # Creating Layers

-Layers are a fundamental concept when modding Geometry Dash.
-In this tutorial, we'll cover how to create layers (`CCLayer`s) and understand their general layout.
-Let's dive in!
+Creating layers is a valuable skill when modding Geometry Dash.
+In this tutorial, we'll cover how to create layers (`CCLayer`) and understand their general layout.

 ## Step 1: Creating the layer

 To create a layer, we need to define a class.
-In this tutorial, we'll name our class `MyLayer` and provide an `init` function.
-Here's how you can do it:
+In this tutorial, we'll name our class `MyLayer` and provide an `init` function:

 ```cpp
 class MyLayer : CCLayer {